vshchutc/currencyConverter/README.md

 Currently only for currency data.
 All logic is here and in utils - it is easier to test it separately from components.
 I also consider it a good idea to manage data flow in zustand - it is lightweight and helps to avoid prop drilling and reduces rerenders.

-Currently there are 2 currencies and quite similar functions to convert them.
+Currently there are 2 currency selectors and quite similar functions to convert them.

  ## utils
  data transform and data validation, separated here for easier tests in the future